The vast majority of human sexuality researchers, therapists,

 natural for homosexuals.
 Both homosexual and heterosexual behavior feels natural to

-has been observed in: antelopes, boars, bulls, chimpanzees, cows, ducks, cats, dogs, fruit
+has been observed in all mammals and some other species, including: antelopes, boars, bulls, chimpanzees, cows, ducks, cats, dogs, fruit

 flies, geese, gorillas, gulls, horses, humans, langurs, rams, sheep, macaques, monkeys,